istio/istio.io/content/en/docs/ops/best-practices/security/index.md

 the problem:

-* Read the [Guideline on configuring the path normalization option](/docs/ops/best-practices/security/#guideline-on-configuring-the-path-normalization-option) to understand which normalization option you should use.
+* Read the [Guideline on configuring the path normalization option](/docs/ops/best-practices/security/#guideline-on-configuring-the-path-normalization-option) to understand which normalization options you may want to use.

 * Read the [Customize your system on path normalization](/docs/ops/best-practices/security/#customize-your-system-on-path-normalization) to understand the detail of each normalization option.